 Another amendment to Bill C-6 would allow minors to apply for Canadian citizenship without the assistance from their parents.
 Under the current Canadian citizenship law, parents and children are treated as one when they are applying.
 This means that if the parent’s citizenship application is rejected, then the children or child would not be able to get citizenship either.
 In this case, the child would have to wait until they were 18 years old to make another application.

-If you want to stay updated on the changes to Canadian citizenship requirements, make sure you subscribe to our newsletter.
+If you want to stay updated on the changes to Canadian citizenship requirements, make sure you subscribe to the Immigration Lawyer Toronto‘s newsletter.